oreo21/shell_D05/readme.txt

-DWSH
+Reo-lly Amazing-ish Shell
-by JonAlf Dyrland-Weaver and Neeraj Bhatia
+by Reo Kimura

 Features:
 	Forks and executes commands!
 	Parses multiple commands on one line!
 	Redirects using >, <!
-	Guaranteed to regrow hair!
+	Guaranteed to do something!
-	Can summon a winged unicorn for fast & magical transit!
+	But can it summon a good grade?

 Attempted:
 	The following did not end up working, but have been left